Afrikaner Broederbond: The Broederbond and apartheid

 Every prime minister and state president in South Africa from 1948 to the end of apartheid in 1994 was a member of the Afrikaner Broederbond.

 Once the Herenigde Nasionale Party was in power...English-speaking bureaucrats, soldiers, and state employees were sidelined by reliable Afrikaners, with key posts going to Broederbond members (with their ideological commitment to separatism).
 The electoral system itself was manipulated to reduce the impact of immigrant English speakers and eliminate that of Coloureds.

 The Herenigde Nationale Party was the product of the reunion of the Purified National Party and the United Party in 1940.

 The Afrikaner Broederbond continued to act in secret, infiltrating and gaining control of the few organisations, such as the South African Agricultural Union (SAAU), which had political power and were opposed to a further escalation of apartheid policies.

 Members of political parties right of the National Party were not welcome and 200 members were expelled by 1972.

-In 1983 when the Conservative Party was founded with Andries Treurnicht as a leader, all Broederbond members who belonged to the newly formed party were no longer welcome in the Broederbond.
+In 1983 when the Conservative Party was founded with Andries Treurnicht as a leader, all members who belonged to the newly formed party were no longer welcome.
 Treurnicht, C.W.H.
 Boshoff and H.J.
 Klopper, previous chairmen, left the organization.
-Other members like H. J. van den Bergh left too.
+Other members like H. J. van den Bergh and P.W.
+Botha also eventually left.

-In 1985 the Afrikaner Broederbond realised that change needed to take place in South African politics.
-Although the government did not talk openly with the banned African National Congress (ANC), it was decided by the organization they should start negotiating.
-On 8 June 1986 J.P. de Lange, the then-chairman met Thabo Mbeki in New York for a five-hour meeting held at a conference organised by the Ford Foundation.
-The meeting was just between de Lange and Mbeki, but at the conference other ANC members Mac Maharaj, Seretse Choabi, Charles Villa-Vicencio, and Peggy Dulany were present.
+By 1985 the Afrikaner Broederbond had realised that the policy of Apartheid was unsustainable.
+Although the African National Congress was banned, the Broederbond decided to start initial discussions with them.
+On 8 June 1986 chairman Pieter de Lange met Thabo Mbeki in New York for a five-hour meeting held at a conference organised by the Ford Foundation.
+The meeting was just between De Lange and Mbeki, but at the conference other ANC members Mac Maharaj, Seretse Choabi, Charles Villa-Vicencio, and Peggy Dulany were present.

-P.W.
-Botha also left the Broederbond after his retirement.